denisfoulon/DRS-Simulator/README.md

 ## Why DRS-Simulator?

-VMware vSphere already provides Distributed Resource Scheduler (DRS).
+VMware vSphere already provides a mature and deeply integrated Distributed Resource Scheduler (DRS).

-The goal of this project is **not to replace VMware DRS**, but to explore what a custom scheduling engine can provide when the decision process needs to be explicit, configurable, observable and operationally controlled.
+DRS-Simulator started with a simple question: **could I build my own DRS and have direct control over how placement, balancing and evacuation decisions are made?**

+What started as an attempt to build an alternative to VMware DRS evolved into a broader engineering project focused on **transparent, explicitly configurable and operationally controlled VM scheduling**.

+The project explores custom approaches to resource balancing, placement constraints, migration control, host evacuation and infrastructure observability.

 ---

 ## VMware DRS vs DRS-Simulator

-DRS-Simulator is **not intended to replace VMware DRS**.

-VMware DRS provides a mature and highly integrated scheduling solution.
+VMware DRS is a mature, deeply integrated VMware component.

-This project explores what can be achieved with a **transparent, explicitly configurable and independently controlled scheduling engine**.
+DRS-Simulator takes a different approach: the scheduling logic is explicit, transparent and independently configurable, allowing the behavior of the decision engine to be directly controlled and experimented with.

 The focus is on operational control: placement policies, migration throttling, evacuation behavior, resource weighting, observability and